blynkkk/blynkkk.github.io/mobile/device_selector.md

 ### Device Selector

 Device selector is a powerful widget which allows you to update widgets based on one active device.
-This widget is particlularly helpful when you have a fleet of devices with similar functionality.
+This widget is particularly helpful when you have a fleet of devices with similar functionality.

 Imagine you have 4 devices and every device has a Temperature & Humidity sensor connected to it.
 To display the data for all 4 devices you would need to add 8 widgets.